Raihan93-coder/HTB-writeups/code/WriteUp.md

   }
   ```
 - It dumped a .tar file and extracted the tar file
-- The extracted file contain a root directory in ehich the root flag was present
+- The extracted file contain a root directory in which the root flag was present
 - Captured the root flag 🏴